Tuesday, February 26th, 2008

 {

-// terminal core data:
+// Terminal core state:

 public char[] Characters;